A new bullying prevention startup

 So why isn't there more group therapy?
 Sourcing groups of similar-aged students who are available at the same time requires a pool of participants larger than most communities, and students are often reluctant to report bullying in the first place.

-For providers, we handle the marketing and administrative overhead so they can simply log in and provide care while earning a higher rate than they would in an individual session.
+For providers, we handle the marketing and administrative overhead so they simply need to log in and provide care, while earning a higher rate than they would at an individual session.
 For schools, we are a welcome resource they can share with parents.

-It's already working: we've supported a bullying research clinic to pilot these groups for the past two years, and the results look great.
+It's already working: we've been supporting a bullying research clinic to pilot these groups for the past two years, and the results look great.

 Who this is for